The Mandevilla vine makes a great colorful addition to a backyard patio! All of the mandevilla varieties grown are very showy.

 The name Mandeville was named after Henry Mandeville who was a gardener and a diplomat.
 This small exotic plant is known for its twining stems and oval-shaped green leaves.

 We’ve received quite many request for information on Mandevilla plant care especially over the winter, so we’ll try to give you some help on this beautiful colorful vine.

-Mandevilla vines make a great addition to a backyard patio!
+Mandevilla vines make a great addition to a backyard patio climbing up a trellis like this!
 These plants are often offered as dipladenia.
 The dipladenia is similar to the Mandevilla, but, there are a few differences between the two plants.